GraanJonlo/structured-engineering-coaching-v2/03-functional-typescript-2/lesson-plan.md

 ### Introduction (5 minutes)

 - Recap TypeScript syntax
+- Recap tagged unions
 - Introduce intial TypeScript code
 - Explain the lesson objective

 ### Elevated types (10 minutes)

 - Introduce the idea of elevated types and their various names such as augmented, wrapped and monadic types
-- Differentiate from design patterns by explaining that this in an example of inherent properties rather than a design choice
+- Differentiate from design patterns by explaining that this in an example of inherent properties rather than a design choice and therefore elevated types are an abstraction
 - Give arrays as an example of an elevated type

 ### Lift (10 minutes)